Hydramata/hydramata.github.com/_includes/vision.md

 	1. Additional roles may be created by implementing institutions.
 	1. Individuals can be given roles dynamically.
 	1. There is no interactive UI for creating roles.
-	1. There must be a way for an implementing institution to modify the abilities granted to a role.
+	1. An implementing institution can modify the abilities granted to a role.
 There is no interactive UI for role modification.

 12. Hydramata provides a search and discovery interface that enforces access controls.
 	1. Content can be excluded from the search result listings based on the privileges of the user conducting the search.